thumbtech/me_cd2_rcv_counter/README.md

 DEM Golden, Jared F. WINS!
 ```

 The final results match the certified results.
-The sub-counts deliver slightly since (a) I did not conduct a batch elimination and (b) I do not distinguish between undervotes and exhausted ballots in later rounds.
+The sub-counts differ slightly since (a) I did not conduct a batch elimination and (b) I do not distinguish between undervotes and exhausted ballots in later rounds.
 It would be easy to add these features!